claustres/quasar-feathers-tutorial/README.md

 ### Frontend

 We create a new **src/auth.js** file in the frontend to manage authentication and keep track of the logged in user.
 This module acts as a simple wrapper around the Feathers authentication API, which makes the Vue components a bit simpler.
+We also used it in the Vue router guard, to determine if there is an authenticated user (see before).
 ```javascript
 // Import the Feathers client module that we've created before
 import api from 'src/api'